btc/usd

 }

-This function named “setMessage” will let everyone (“public”) to change our variable “message”.
+This function named “setMessage” will let everyone (“public”) change our variable “message”.

-And we can change it to a new variable (with a name “newMessage”) with the “string” type (see an explanation of string type above).
-It means that anyone can write the text line to the Blockchain and it will be saved as our “message”.
+And we can change it to a new variable (with the name “newMessage”) with the “string” type (see an explanation of string type above).
+It means anyone can write the text line to the Blockchain, which will be saved as our “message”.

 function getMessage() public view returns (string) {